-There's been a lot of talk lately about stand-alone HRAs, especially with new regulations on the horizon that will effectively make tax-free reimbursement for health insurance more flexible and practical for business owners.
+There's been a lot of talk lately about stand-alone HRAs, especially with new regulations finalized that will effectively make tax-free reimbursement for health insurance more flexible and practical for business owners.
 Since a stand-alone HRA is basically a big umbrella term that encompasses several types of HRAs, we wanted to offer a little context and explanation.
-And let's be honest, we also want to talk about our two favorite stand-alone HRAs.
+And let's be honest, we also want to talk about our two favorite stand-alone HRAs, QSEHRA and ICHRA.

 Let's jump in.

 Most folks are familiar with HRAs, or “Health Reimbursement Arrangements.”
 They are not overly complicated or scary but are built on a series of regulations to make sure they are being offered fairly and are achieving their intended aim of helping employees pay for benefits tax-free.